Iris (plant): Fleur-de-lis and associated heraldry

 French King Clovis I (466–511), when he converted to Christianity, changed his symbol on his banner from three toads to irises (the Virgin's flower).

 The fleur-de-lis, a stylized iris, first occurs in its modern use as the emblem of the House of Capet.
 The fleur-de-lis has been associated with France since Louis VII adopted it as a symbol in the 12th century.
 The yellow fleur-de-lis reflects the yellow iris (I. pseudacorus), common in Western Europe.
 Contemporary uses can be seen in the Quebec flag and the logo of the New Orleans Saints professional football team and on the flag of Saint Louis, Missouri.

 The red fleur-de-lis in the coat-of-arms and flag of Florence, Italy, descends from the white iris which is native to Florence and which grew even in its city walls.
 This white iris displayed against a red background was the symbol of Florence until the Medici family reversed the colors to signal a change in political power, setting in motion a centuries-long and still on-going breeding program to hybridize a red iris.

 Scouting, fraternities & sororities

-The fleur-de-lis is the almost-universal symbol of Scouting and one of the symbols adopted by the sorority Kappa Kappa Gamma.
+The fleur-de-lis is the symbol of Scouting and one of the symbols adopted by the sorority Kappa Kappa Gamma.

 The Iris versicolor is the official flower of Kappa Pi International Honorary Art Fraternity.